pedroalvesbatista/singularity-admindocs/admin_quickstart.rst

    runtime.

-   See the :ref:`non-setuid installation section <install-nonsetuid>` for further detail on how to install singularity to run in non-setuid mode.
+   See the :ref:`non-setuid installation section <install-nonsetuid>` for further detail on how to install apptainer to run in non-setuid mode.

 ------------------------
 Installation from Source